discretize/discretize-guides/fractals/chaos-isles/index.md

 ## Blizzard path (Forest)

-You will need to enlighten four _bonfires_ on the path to progress to the end boss. **The _Enlighten_ special action key has unlimited charges, which means the forest may be solod.**
+You will need to light four _bonfires_ on the path leading to the end boss. **The _Enlighten_ special action key has unlimited charges, which means the forest may be soloed.**

-You could stack <Effect name="Stealth"/> to skip the mobs although it usually is not necessary.
-Learn to dodge the tentacle <Control name="Knockback"/>s.
+You could stack <Effect name="Stealth"/> to skip the mobs although it's usually not necessary.
+Learn to dodge the tentacles <Control name="Knockback"/>.
 Mobility skills and <Item id="49940"/> are very good here.
 </GridItem>
 </Grid>